 You can often tell when a device offers Wi-Fi Direct because when you are searching, it will pop up with a wireless network of its own, usually one that starts with “DIRECT” followed by a product name or number.

-Wi-Fi Direct has been available to consumers for almost a decade now, thanks to the 2011 Digital Living Network Alliance (DLNA) update that included guidelines for the feature.
-Now the world is filled with compatible devices, including some that you might not have expected.
+Wi-Fi Direct has been available to consumers for at least a decade now, thanks to the 2011 Digital Living Network Alliance (DLNA) update that included guidelines for the feature.
+Now, the world is filled with compatible devices, including some that you might not have expected.
 Android devices have supported Direct since Android 2.3, and Apple devices have had it since iOS 7 (although Apple markets the feature under its own names, the familiar AirDrop and AirPlay).

 There are also a lot of entertainment devices that make use of Direct to stream content or screencast from a mobile device.
-Chromecast, Roku, and Xbox all have it, and many smart TVs offer Wi-Fi Direct connections as well.
+Roku has it, and many smart TVs offer Wi-Fi Direct connections as well.
 There are many peripherals that provide wireless connections that may use Wi-Fi Direct instead of Bluetooth.
-That includes wireless headsets with high-fidelity audio, wireless printers, and even accessories like keyboards.
+That includes wireless headsets with high-fidelity audio and wireless printers.

 How exactly Wi-Fi Direct connections are created can vary between devices.
 Some devices may have you scan a QR code.
 Some have you enter a numerical PIN.
 Several devices have you press physical buttons to initiate a connection.
 Over time, as security has grown more critical, more devices use a combination of these techniques, and fewer devices simply connect automatically.

 Some of the most common uses of Wi-Fi Direct these days include:

 Fast file sharing: Direct is an excellent way to quickly share large files with a friend or team when setting up wired connections isn’t feasible.